1518872279/Ludum_Diver/README.md

    - If enemies are too aggressive, reduce their detection range or speed
    - If enemies get stuck, check their collider settings
    - If enemies don't detect the player, verify the player tag is set to "Player"
+   - If jellyfish movement is erratic, adjust the movement range and speed
+   - If shark patrol path is incorrect, check waypoint positions

 ### Performance Tips
 1. Use object pooling for frequently spawned objects